-The Juvenile Wards Division is responsible for reviewing and prosecuting all referrals for juvenile delinquent activity committed in Santa Clara County.
+The Juvenile Justice Unit is responsible for reviewing and prosecuting all referrals for juvenile delinquent activity committed in Santa Clara County.
 This includes screening cases for informal supervision, diversion, and certification to adult court and traditional prosecution.

 In addition to these responsibilities, the unit has been instrumental in creating and implementing a number of specialized programs designed to meet the needs of the youthful offender while furthering the primary mission of community safety.
 These programs include nationally recognized models for drug treatment and domestic violence, as well as the country’s first Mental Health Court.